Rotorcraft Loss of Lubrication

 The Problem

-Current US Army Rotorcraft have a requirement to provide 30 minutes of operational capability following a loss of lubrication (LOL) event in the drivetrain per ADS-50-PRF (Rotorcraft Propulsion Performance and Qualification Requirements and Guidelines).
+Current U.S. Army Rotorcraft have a requirement to provide 30 minutes of operational capability following a loss of lubrication (LoL) event in the drivetrain per ADS-50-PRF (Rotorcraft Propulsion Performance and Qualification Requirements and Guidelines).
 This 30 minute period is critical; providing a window where operators can maneuver to a safe landing zone or crew can egress the damaged vehicle.

 Many platforms are grandfathered in to this requirement and remain untested.
 Additionally, newer platforms have yet to undergo qualification.